Integrate Amazon GameLift into an Unreal Engine project - Amazon GameLift

 Add Amazon GameLift server code to your Unreal project

 You've configured and set up your Unreal Engine environment, and you can now integrate a game server with Amazon GameLift.
 The code presented in this topic makes required calls to the Amazon GameLift service.
 It also implements a set of callback functions that respond to requests from the Amazon GameLift service.
 For more information on each function and what the code does, see Initialize the server process.
-For more information on the SDK actions and datatypes uised in this code, read Amazon GameLift server SDK reference for Unreal Engine.
+For more information on the SDK actions and datatypes uised in this code, see Amazon GameLift server SDK 5.x for Unreal Engine.

 To initialize a game server with Amazon GameLift, use the following procedure.